vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

      - **uptime:** The up time for the API service.

    - Refresh the page in the browser, and you can see the hostName change between the two API service instances.
-The letters after "api-{number}-" in the hostname will change.
+The letters after `api-{number}-` in the hostname will change.

 ### Task 2: Increase service instances beyond available resources